Illinois became the first state to eliminate cash bail. Here’s how it’s working.

 “Unless the person caused bodily harm, we can’t file a petition to detain [them], then a judge is not allowed to order somebody held in jail,” Rigdon said.
 “That’s a serious problem, because there are plenty of instances of violence where it’s a progression that works its way up.”

-McLean County was one of the over 60 counties represented in a lawsuit challenging the constitutionality of eliminating cash bail.
-Rigdon says, in an ideal world, he would like to see the new law eliminated.
+McLean County was one of more than 60 counties represented in a lawsuit challenging the constitutionality of eliminating cash bail.
+In an ideal world, Rigdon said, he would like to see the new law eliminated.

-“However, we are stuck with it now,” Rigdon said.
+“However, we are stuck with it now,” he said.
 “The best we can hope for is to make it better.”